jandreske/icfpc2017/README.md

 ## Strategy

-We write several punters during the contest, mostly being extensions and refinements on the punters that came before them.
+We wrote several punters during the contest, mostly being extensions and refinements on the punters that came before them.
 We spent a lot of time on futures and splurges, but actually got lower scores with the code activated, so our final submission uses only options.